ydsingh/alexa/labs/CLI/cli-task-6.md

 # CLI Lab
 ## Task 6

-  **Lets experiment with monetizing our skill.
-Let's give our customers the ability to one-time purchase a special greeting.**
+  **Let's experiment with monetizing our skill.
+We'll give our customers the ability to one-time purchase a special greeting by adding a product to the skill."

-Let's add a product for our skill.

 1. In your terminal window or command prompt, navigate to your skill directory and type in the following command: